ch4mpy/spring-addons/spring-addons-starter-rest/README.md

                 protocol: http
             authorization:
               oauth2:
+                # authorize outgoing requests with the Bearer token in the security (possible only in a resource server app)
                 forward-bearer: true
           bidule-client:
             base-url: http://localhost:${bidule-api-port}
             authorization:
               oauth2:
+                # authorize outgoing requests with a Bearer obtained using an OAuth2 client registration
                 oauth2-registration-id: bidule-registration
             http:
               proxy:
-                # Use HTTP_PROXY and NO_PROXY environment variables
+                # use HTTP_PROXY and NO_PROXY environment variables and add proxy authentication
                 username: spring-backend
                 password: secret
           chose-client:
             base-url: http://localhost:${chose-api-port}
+            # change the bean name to "chose" (default would have bean "choseClient" because of the "chose-client" ID, or "choseClientBuilder" if expose-builder was true)
             bean-name: chose
             authorization:
+              # authorize outgoing requests with Basic auth
               basic:
                 username: spring-backend
                 password: secret